Qiskit/qiskit/CONTRIBUTING.md

 ### Code review

 All code merged to Qiskit, even from maintainers, goes through a code-review process after a pull request is made.
-We only have a small number of maintainers who can authorize a merge, and it's useful for everyone if the community can take part in helping make sure pull requests are technically correct, well tested, and easy to review.
+There are a small number of maintainers who can authorize a final merge, but code review is everyone working together to make Qiskit better.
+You can review code even if you are not a maintainer, which helps make sure pull requests are technically correct, well tested, and easier in final review.

 The code-review process is a normal part of software development, and nothing to be scared of; for very easy changes it can be as simple as a maintainer saying